-- it exposes the Raspberry Pi serial console to a 6-pin header compatible with the USB TTL Serial cable, using a voltage divider, so it the device can be accessed without network connectivity
+- it exposes the Raspberry Pi serial console to a 6-pin header compatible with the USB TTL Serial cable, using a voltage divider, so the device can be accessed without network connectivity

 - it connects the audio output of the Raspberry Pi to the microphone input of the transceiver